scalawithcats/scala-with-cats/src/pages/functors/index.md

 **Functions (?!)**

-Can we map over functions of a single argument?
+Can we `map` over functions of a single argument?
-What would this mean?
+It turns out we can, although we have to tweak the types a little to make it work.

-All our examples above have had the following general shape:
+All of the examples above have had the following general shape:

  - start with `F[A]`;
  - supply a function `A => B`;
  - get back `F[B]`.

-A function with a single argument has two types: the parameter type and the result type.
+A `Function1` has two types: the parameter type and the result type.
-To get them to the same shape we can fix the parameter type and let the result type vary:
+To coerce them to the correct shape we can fix the parameter type and let the result type vary:

  - start with `X => A`;
  - supply a function `A => B`;
  - get back `X => B`.

 We can see this with our trusty type chart in Figure [@fig:functors:function-type-chart].

 ![Type chart: mapping over a Function1](src/pages/functors/function-map.pdf+svg){#fig:functors:function-type-chart}